dennyzhang/challenges-kubernetes/Scenario-102/README.md

 # 2. Background Knowledge

-- Use persistent volume in 3 steps
+- Use persistent volumes in 3 steps
 ```
 Creating and using a persistent volume is a three step process:

-1. Provision: Administrator provision a networked storage in the cluster, such as AWS ElasticBlockStore volumes.
-This is called as PersistentVolume.
+1. Provision: Administrator provision a networked storage in the
+cluster, such as AWS ElasticBlockStore volumes.
+This is called as
+PersistentVolume.

-2. Request storage: User requests storage for pods by using claims.
-Claims can specify levels of resources (CPU and memory), specific sizes and access modes (e.g. can be mounted once read/write or many times write only).
+2. Request storage: User requests storage for pods by using
+claims.
+Claims can specify levels of resources (CPU and memory),
+specific sizes and access modes (e.g. can be mounted once read/write
+or many times write only).
 This is called as PersistentVolumeClaim.

 3. Use claim: Claims are mounted as volumes and used in pods for storage.

 https://blog.couchbase.com/stateful-containers-kubernetes-amazon-ebs/